-The 'precautionary principle', the 'preventive principle' and the 'polluter pays principle' are the fundamental foundations of environmental protection in Europe (detailed in Article 191 of the Lisbon Treaty).
+The 'precautionary principle', the principle that preventive action should be taken and the 'polluter pays principle' are the fundamental foundations of environmental protection in Europe (detailed in Article 191 of the Lisbon Treaty).
 These principles have underpinned the environmental progress made in the UK and across the EU over recent decades including in the control of chemicals and pesticides and by providing finance for environmental remediation.
 They frame how environmental policy should be developed and are essential guidelines for businesses and the courts.

 However, while some principles are already included in particular Acts of Parliament, there is no general statement of environmental principles in UK law equivalent to the commitments in the EU Treaties.
-The EPF welcomes the Environment Secretary's support for the precautionary principle after EU exit; the Bill must now ensure that it fully transposes the environmental principles into UK law, to enable future cases to be brought if necessary rather than relying on previous case law.
+As currently written, the Withdrawal Bill limits the applicability of the environmental principles to a subset of UK environmental law and only in certain circumstances.